boethin/List-Prefixed/README.md

 # KNOWN BUGS

 The term _prefix_ refers to the storage order of characters.
-That is, prefix filtering with right-to-left written Unicode strings (such as Arabaic or Hebrew) goes to the wrong direction from the user's point of view.
+That is, prefix filtering with right-to-left written Unicode strings (such as Arabic or Hebrew) goes to the wrong direction from the user's point of view.

 # EXPORT